ForTheJim/Shakespeare-Insult-Generator/README.md

 //Generates a random insult on DOM element with id myDiv.

 This is something I whipped up overnight.
 Have fun.
+Contribute if you like.
 Insult people.
 Be the Don Rickles of your friends.
 But, in a more Shakespearean way :)